Which Dietary Supplements Help You to Heal Faster?

 Vitamin D is an important nutrient for patients who are recovering from surgery, particularly operations on the anterior cruciate ligament.

-Patients with adequate levels of circulating Vitamin D appear to suffer from fewer perioperative injections.
+Patients with adequate levels of circulating Vitamin D appear to suffer from fewer perioperative infections.

 Vitamin D raises cathelicidin levels, which are antimicrobial peptides innate to the immune system.
 Any injury that carries an infection risk can benefit from balanced vitamin D levels.